 A hardware upgrade is any new hardware better than that which it replaced or additional hardware that improves performance.
-A good example of a common hardware upgrade is a RAM upgrade, where the user increases the computer's total memory.
-Another good example is a video card upgrade, which is the act of removing an old video card and replacing it with a newer, more powerful model.
+An example of a common hardware upgrade is a RAM upgrade, where the user increases the computer's total memory.
+Another example is a video card upgrade, which is the act of removing an old video card and replacing it with a newer, more powerful model.

 Where can I buy computer hardware?

 There are many locations to buy computer hardware today.
 Many local computer retail stores and repair shops have hardware available in stock for purchase immediately.
 However, for more options and lower prices in most cases, it is generally better to buy hardware online.

 Can hardware run without software?

 Most hardware cannot run without software or some form of instructions programmed into the firmware.
 Hardware that does not require software are basic devices.
 For example, a basic pair of headphones require no software or instructions because they're only passing the audio from a computer to your ears.
 However, more sophisticated headphones (e.g., wireless headphones) require instructions for connecting wirelessly to a computer.

 If you think of hardware as any device with moving parts, hardware could be said to be first created as early as 2700 B.C. with the first abacus.
 However, most think of hardware as something containing a mechanical component, which means the Antikythera mechanism constructed between 200 and 60 B.C. would be the first hardware device.